jirutka/argp/README.md

 [![docs.rs](https://docs.rs/argp/badge.svg)](https://docs.rs/crate/argp/)
 ![CI](https://github.com/jirutka/argp/workflows/CI/badge.svg)

-Derive-based argument parsing optimized for code size and conformance to the Fuchsia commandline tools specification
+Derive-based argument parsing optimized for code size and flexibility.

 The public API of this library consists primarily of the `FromArgs` derive and the `from_env` function, which can be used to produce